Call for Papers When in London Contact ^ Return To Top

 Contact us if you would like some tips further afield.

-• We will issue information to parents bringing infants; KCL has changing facilities and a lactation room can be made available.
-We are also looking to secure a dedicated space for the use of parents & tots.
+• KCL has changing facilities and a lactation room can be made available.
+We will also have a dedicated space for children (& their grown-ups) to take a break from conference proceedings.

 Contact